 Lip augmentation, either through lip implants or other materials goes back to the 1900s.
 Back then, plastic surgery pioneers tried injecting paraffin into the lips in order to make them bigger and fuller – needless to say, this technique didn’t really “catch on” as it was unsuccessful.

 Liquid silicone lip fillers were introduced in the 1960s.
 However, this material was abandoned due to lead to health problems.
 Since then, plastic surgery has undergone great development, and silicone implants are now considered a safe and healthy option for patients who want to make their lips more attractive.
-Collagen-based dermal fillers became quite popular in the 1980s, and since then researchers came up with better and longer lasting materials for lip augmentation.
-These days, hyaluronic acid-based dermal fillers and silicone-based lip implants are the norms – complications are very rare when these materials are used.
-Hyaluronic acid fillers are produced from substances similar to those found in the body; therefore they are much unlikely to lead to an allergic reaction.
-But of course, you need still to inform your doctor about your allergenicity, if exist any.
+Collagen-based dermal fillers became quite popular in the 1980s, and since then researchers came up with better and longer-lasting materials for lip augmentation.
+These days, hyaluronic acid-based dermal fillers and silicone-based lip implants are the norm – complications are very rare when these materials are used.
+Hyaluronic acid fillers are produced from substances similar to those found in the body; therefore they are much more unlikely to lead to an allergic reaction.
+But of course, you need still to inform your doctor about your allergenicity, if exist.

-Most patients choose lip augmentation treatment simply because they’re dissatisfied with the look, size or shape of their lips.
+Most patients choose lip augmentation treatment simply because they’re dissatisfied with the look, size, or shape of their lips.
 Although it’s a mainly cosmetic procedure, lip augmentation through lip implants is also performed as part of reconstructive surgery – patients suffering from trauma or injury in the mouth and lips area can benefit from this procedure in order to regain their looks.
-It’s worthy to note that lip augmentation is not a female-only choice and men can benefit from the procedure as well.
-In short, a good candidate for lip augmentation might be female or male, may not like the size and shape of the lips, may like the look of lips but want to enhance its volume, or may want to get rid of wrinkles around the mouth, possibly due to smoking or sun damage.
+It’s worth noting that lip augmentation is not a female-only choice and men can benefit from the procedure as well.
+In short, a good candidate for lip augmentation might be female or male, may not like the size and shape of the lips, may like the look of lips but want to enhance their volume, or may want to get rid of wrinkles around the mouth, possibly due to smoking or sun damage.

 Although lip augmentation is a simple and safe procedure, certain contraindications still exist and need to be taken into consideration.
 One of the best ways to see if you’re eligible for lip augmentation surgery is to simply contact a doctor and get a consultation.